sopac/pacsafe-doc/training/tonga/concepts.rst

 .. image:: /images/100002010000007D0000005F573048AF9A3DA6CA.png

-In the context of PacSAFE, a hazard is any natural or human caused event or series of events that may negatively impact the population, infrastructure or resources in an area.
+In the context of |project_name|, a hazard is any natural or human caused event or series of events that may negatively impact the population, infrastructure or resources in an area.

 Some examples of natural hazards:

 *   a flood (caused by overflowing rivers, storm surge, localised precipitation that cannot drain effectively, or by engineering failure such as a dam or levee breach)
 *   an earthquake and the resulting ground shaking that is produced by it
 *   a tropical cyclone that causes high winds
 *   a tsunami